Social Network For Security Executives: Network, Learn & Collaborate

 [Posted on Behalf of Gary Hayslip CISO Softbank Investment advisor]

 vCISO – virtual CISO, this job is for the CISO who doesn’t want to own a security program but is happy to come in and help a business as their temporary CISO and build one for them or assist a standing CISO with projects and new initiatives.
 I have known several security professionals who wanted a break from being an active CISO, so they selected the vCISO route as an opportunity to stay engaged with the community.
-This role is not for everyone; one of the hardest parts of this job is understanding that all your work can be disregarded or assumed by one of the client business executives.
+This role is not for everyone; one of the hardest parts of this job is understanding that your work can be disregarded or assumed by one of the client business executives.
 You have to accept you are temporary, you are there to help them be successful, but in the end, they define success and can decide to go a different route.

-Security Researcher - for the CISO who is a hacker at heart, someone who loves to look at how things are put together or how they can be taken apart this might be the position for you.
+Security Researcher - for the CISO who is a hacker at heart, someone who loves to look at how things are put together or how they can be taken apart might be the position for you.
 I have known several CISOs who stepped out of their roles and moved into being researchers, one of them interested in threat intelligence and working with how to help protect non-profits.
 Another joined a consultancy group and spends all of her time researching new threats that we are not even aware of yet.
-Of course, if you are looking at this type of position it is another one that takes a lot of discipline to manage your time and projects plus it helps if you can write and communicate your findings well <smile>.
+Of course, if you are looking at this type of position, it is another one that takes a lot of discipline to manage your time and projects plus it helps if you can write and communicate your findings well <smile>.

 Entrepreneur/Startup Founder – I think many CISOs dream of how they could do a particular product better, or they have an idea about a service they know businesses would want to buy.
 Well, here it is a job that is 20+ hours a day, seven days a week <smile>.
-I didn’t say it was going to be easy, and of course, you are exchanging one source of stress for another.
+I didn’t say it would be easy, and of course, you are exchanging one source of stress for another.
 However, you get the chance to build something, and you never know you may find you like creating a startup and pivot your career to something new.

-Teacher/Mentor – this opportunity is one I see CISOs doing while they are still in their role as a security executive, even though some decide to take a break from their leadership role and just focus on teaching.
+Teacher/Mentor – this opportunity is one I see CISOs doing while still in their role as a security executive, even though some decide to take a break from their leadership role and focus on teaching.
 I hope to teach at the college level about cybersecurity someday; I think being able to mentor the next generation of security leaders would be rewarding and less stressful than managing a security program.
 So this is one opportunity I think CISOs can do in their current position and, over time, transition into it full time giving back to our community, and to me, I think this is a good thing for all of us.

-I know I am probably missing several more exciting opportunities a CISO could transition to, but my purpose for this article wasn’t to list everything just to get people to think of the possibilities.
+I know I am probably missing several more exciting opportunities a CISO could transition to.
+Still, my purpose for this article wasn’t to list everything to get people to think of the possibilities.
 I firmly believe the CSO/CISO role is not the end of a career in cybersecurity.
 It is not the final role but a stepping stone into another path that incumbents can take to continue growing professionally.
-I like the fact that our community has many opportunities for us because I am one CISO that plans to be here for a long time in whatever role that still provides me a challenge and the opportunity to continue mentoring the next generation.
+I like the fact that our community has many opportunities for us because I am one CISO that plans to be here for a long time in whatever role that still provides me with a challenge and the opportunity to continue mentoring the next generation.